 Infidelity is one of the most commonly cited reasons for divorce in the UK according to the Office of National Statistics – but who is doing it and how are the trends changing?

-During the COVID-19 pandemic, we have put together an infographic that shows the statistics on infidelity in marriage and relationships across the UK.
+During the COVID-19 pandemic, the experienced private investigators‘ team at Global Investigations have put together an infographic that shows the statistics on infidelity in marriage and relationships across the UK.

 Do Men Cheat More Often Than Women?